stevesaliman/gradle-properties-plugin/README.md

 # Gradle Properties Plugin #
+Gradle has made the first 2.0 release candidate available, and the properties plugin appears to work fine with it.

 The Properties plugin is a useful plugin that changes the way Gradle loads properties from the various properties files.
 See the [CHANGELOG] (http://github.com/stevesaliman/gradle-properties-plugin/blob/master/CHANGELOG)